Helping Prospective Purchasers Find Your Micro-business – Online and Offline

 When someone is looking for a provider of a product, where do they look?
 They might see a well-timed advert in a newspaper or a magazine, but often they’ll either go online or look in a paper-based directory.
 Even if they go online, they may look up an online directory such as yell.com (now called Hibu).

 Using directories is great from a potential customer’s perspective because they bring all suppliers together in one place, but it means you will be listed with your competitors.
 Standing out from competitors then becomes very important.
 There are two secrets to getting noticed:

 - Tailor the advert to what searchers are looking for.

 Directories should be your first choice of advertising and marketing as people using them are actively looking for providers of a product or service.

 Directories can be classified in the following ways:

 - General business.
-An example would be Yellow Pages which is classified into different categories to make it easier to find a provider.
+An example would be Yell or Yellow Pages which is classified into different categories to make it easier to find a provider.

 - Local area.
 Many communities have a listing of the businesses in that area.

 - Trade-specific.
 This could be a listing of accountants, for example, or insurance companies, builders or marketing consultants.